Citroën’s attempt to return some flair to its C-segment contender.

 It’s another new year.
 What was happening 20 years ago?

 At Gaydon, Rover’s engineers worked on the R55 (to be sold as the R40).
 Predictions suggested a vehicle with rounded windows like a 1992 Nissan Micra and an upright chrome grille with main body surfaces akin to the 75.
 Rover expected the launch to be in 1999 when the last of the Honda-based Rovers would be phased out.
-Interestingly, it was expected that the R40 would be sold only a year from 1998 and that a mid-size executive car would Continue reading “Fly Me Down To The Moon”

 It’s relatively difficult to imagine now, but in the early 1990’s, the future was looking decidedly MPV-shaped.
 Particularly amongst European manufacturers, who were falling over themselves to get something vaguely monospace to market, following the creative and commercial success of the innovative Renault Espace.
-The MPV concept appeared to especially chime with the French motorist, who was generally characterised by preferring pragmatism over pretension.
-In 1991, Renault once again set the pace with the Scenic concept, but it wasn’t until 1994 that Art Blakeslee’s Citroën studio presented Xanae.
-Continue reading “In the Kingdom of the Blind the One-Eyed Man Is King – 1994 Citroën Xanae”

 The opposing polarities of the double chevron are unlikely ever to be satisfactorily reconciled, but was this any way to go about trying?

-There are those content to view Citroën’s role as being that of the pre-Traction Avant era: fundamentally a purveyor of pragmatic, rather ordinary cars.
-The earthbound Goddess of course (temporarily) put paid to such notions and forms the boundary for an opposing camp who view Citroën’s descent from those Olympian heights as being somewhere between tragedy and outright crime.
-So if the car we’re gathered here to commemorate today falls into the former category, how should we view it, twenty years later?
-Continue reading “Opposite of Avant – 1997 Citroën Xsara”
+Many observers are content to nowadays view Citroën’s role as being that of the pre-Traction Avant era: fundamentally a purveyor of pragmatic, rather ordinary cars.
+The earthbound Goddess of course (temporarily) put paid to such notions and has formed the boundary line for a far more vehemently opposing camp who view Citroën’s descent from those Olympian heights as being somewhere between tragedy and outright crime.
+So if the car we’re gathered here to commemorate today falls into the former category, how are we to Continue reading “Traction Rétrograde”